nightsilvertech/clockwerk/README.md

   <img alt="maintained: yes" src="https://img.shields.io/badge/Maintained-Yes-green.svg" />
 </p>

-> Clockwerk is a distributed cron service with API that responsible to execute your http request job, and the dashboard is still on development
+> Clockwerk is a distributed cron service with API for doing http job, and the dashboard is still on development

 ----